donkirkby/four-letter-blocks/docs/construct_your_own.md

 ### Publishing
 You may publish your puzzle wherever you like, and you're welcome to post it in this project's [Show and Tell] discussion.
 Choose Export... from the File menu to write PDF, PNG, and markdown files for publishing.
-Check the PDF to make sure all the blocks fit on one page.
-If not, try shuffling and exporting again.

 If you are going to publish in Show and Tell, please keep the words and clue topics light and entertaining.
 If you get feedback from solvers, please keep